b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Again, give yourself a tasty treat once you deserve it.

 ## Interviewing
  - If you know who your interviewer's name ahead of time, read their LinkedIn and come up with more questions specifically for them in the interview.
-Not just questions about the job details like pay/vacation/401k, but questions about the product or their personal experience with the company.
+Not just questions about the job details like pay/vacation/401k, but questions about the product or their personal experience at the company.

  - _When I was interviewing people and they had no questions afterwards, that was a red flag.
 I want to hire people who are not just technically competant, but curious and excited about my work._